For David Kessler, a severe allergy drove him to stop growing cannabis for the legacy market.

 “Every day a plant is alive, it’s at risk of pathogen infestation.
 That takes up operating space and canopy space, and water and electricity.
 And every day the plant is alive, it adds to the cost of that finished material,” he stated.

 But Kessler also described how the design of an indoor marijuana facility can significantly help improve workflow.
-This includes designing indoor grow rooms to dramatically reduce cross-contamination risks and boost efficiency.
+This includes designing indoor grow rooms to reduce cross-contamination risks and boost efficiency dramatically.
 Such steps can also reduce the likelihood of contamination as plant material is moved from one area of a facility to another.

 “Compliance is absolutely critical for all cultivators”